kabandr/kabandr.github.io/src/pages/about.md

 description: "About Me"
 ---

+# A Bit About Me

 ![alt text](about-me.jpg)

-I'm a platform engineer with over 10 years of experience in software and cloud, specialising in building scalable, secure, and efficient cloud infrastructure.
-I currently reside in London, UK.
+I'm a platform engineer with 10+ years of experience in Software and Cloud, specialising in building scalable, secure, and efficient infrastructure.
+I currently work at [YourParkingSpace](https://www.yourparkingspace.co.uk/), and live in London, UK.

 ## My Journey

-My passion for technology started with a curiosity about how systems work behind the scenes.
+My passion for technology began at a young age with a curiosity about how systems work behind the scenes.
 Over the years, I’ve evolved from writing simple scripts to architecting and automating cloud environments for large-scale applications.
 From startups to enterprise systems, every project has taught me new ways to optimise and innovate.

 ## What I Do